Polymer/old-docs-site/app/2.0/start/quick-tour.md

 Tap the buttons following each feature to learn more.

-**The Plunker samples won't work in Internet Explorer 11.** These code samples need to be transpiled from ES6 to ES5 to work in Internet Explorer; at the moment we don't have a way to do this.
+**The Plunker samples won't work in Internet Explorer 11.** These code samples need to be transpiled from ES6 to ES5 to work in Internet Explorer.
+This is usually done as a build step.
+At the moment, we don't have a way to transpile the interactive samples on Plunker.
 The samples will work in browsers that support ES6 - for example, the latest versions of Chrome, Edge, Firefox and Safari.
 {: .alert .alert-info }

 ### Register an element {#register}